PLC Ladder Programming Training Course

 Introduction to AI in Smart Factories and Industrial Automation

-This instructor-led, live training (available online or on-site) is designed for beginner-level decision-makers and technical leads who want to gain a strategic and practical understanding of how AI can be utilized in smart factory settings.
+This instructor-led live training (available online or onsite) is designed for beginner-level decision-makers and technical leads seeking a strategic and practical introduction to leveraging AI within smart factory environments.

-- Grasp the fundamental principles of AI and machine learning.
+- Comprehend the fundamental principles of AI and machine learning.

-- Recognize key applications of AI in manufacturing and automation.
+- Identify key AI use cases in manufacturing and automation.

 - Interactive lectures and discussions.